 For the smaller mesh, two boundary conditions were defined.
-The 2018 flow hydrograph for the "Gave de Pau" river is set as an input upstream.
+The 2018 flow hydrograph for the Gave de Pau River is set as an input upstream.
 The downstream boundary condition is a free surface elevation estimated with the same weir law presented above (Eq.
-8) respecting this time the characteristic of the "Préchac" weir.
+8), this time respecting the characteristics of the Préchac weir.